pbrinkmeier/kit-lecture-notes/betriebssysteme/04-process-api.md

 ### System call handler

-When an application &ldquo;traps&rdquo; into the Kernel, the System call handler
+When an application “traps” into the Kernel, the System call handler

 1. saves registers that it will use
 2. reads passed parameters